anzwdev/al-code-outline/README.md

  - "dataitem" on reports
  - "dataitem" on queries
 There are also "Add multiple field elements" and "Add multiple field attributes" actions available at "tableelement", "fieldelement" and "fieldattribute" elements on xml ports.
+Fields can be added is selection or alphabetic order, it can be controlled using "alOutline.fieldsSelectionOrder" setting.
+Default value is "selection order".

 ![Add multiple fields](resources/screen2-addfieldscodeaction.gif)